 Types of Cyanosis

-Babies having peripheral cyanosis present with an optimal systemic arterial oxygen saturation as well as heightened uptake of oxygen from the tissues that results in a enlarged systemic arteriovenous oxygen difference of 60 % (which is higher than the optimal 40 %) leading to an increase in the level of decreased hemoglobin on the venous part of the capillary bed.
+Babies having peripheral cyanosis present with an optimal systemic arterial oxygen saturation, as well as heightened uptake of oxygen from the tissues that results in an enlarged systemic arteriovenous oxygen difference of 60% (which is higher than the optimal 40%), leading to an increase in the level of decreased hemoglobin on the venous part of the capillary bed.
 Peripheral cyanosis is characteristically seen in the distal part of the extremities and less frequently around the circumoral or periorbital regions .
 In this case, the extremities will feel cold or clammy.
-Peripheral cyanosis is likely to be associated with peripheral vasoconstriction or several etiology associated with central cyanosis.
-Neonates presenting with peripheral cyanosis, have a pinkish coloration of the mucous membranes, which makes it different from central cyanosis
+Peripheral cyanosis is likely to be associated with peripheral vasoconstriction or several etiologies associated with central cyanosis.
+Neonates presenting with peripheral cyanosis, have a pinkish coloration of the mucous membranes, which makes it different from central cyanosis.

 Acrocyanosis is a benign condition, which is sometimes present in healthy newborns, refers to the peripheral cyanosis surrounding the mouth and extremities (i.e. hands and feet).
 The cause of acrocyanosis is a benign vasomotor alteration that leads to peripheral vasoconstriction and heightened tissue oxygen uptake.
 What makes acrocyanosis different from other types of cyanosis is that it results in some type of significant pathology (such as septic shock) because it happens just after a healthy baby is born.
 It is usually a common presentation and may likely to last for 24 to 48 hours.